christopher-besch/homepage/src/articles/16_open_source/open_source.md

 Secondly, we'll talk about how to monetize Open-Source software [later](#how-do-you-monetize-open-source-software).
 Thirdly, that conclusion is wrong.
 Open-Source does not lead to less competition; it leads to more.
-Firstly, if you've read the [above section](#so-ive-changed-some-source-code-what-do-i-do-with-it) about forks you know how they compete for users.
+Firstly, if you've read the [section above](#so-ive-changed-some-source-code-what-do-i-do-with-it) about forks you know how they compete for users.
 There always are different ways of solving the same problem and the different forks reflect that.
 Actually, the bigger problem in Open-Source is fragmentation where there is too much competition.
 While I won't get into that in this article, rest assured, there are ways of dealing with fragmentation, too.